 Here in New Jersey, I think we can all agree that our communities do not get their fair share back from Washington.
 New Jersey taxpayers only see 82 cents for every $1 we send to Washington, meaning our residents get back less money for our federal tax dollars than almost any other state in the nation.

-Instead of passing tax relief to help grow our economy and ease the tax burden on New Jersey’s middle-class families, Congress raised our taxes.
+Instead of passing tax relief to help grow our economy and ease the tax burden on New Jersey’s middle-class families, Washington raised our taxes in 2017.

 Our tax system should treat people in New Jersey fairly.
-I am committed to real tax relief that that invests in growth, simplifies our tax code, ensures work is valued the same as wealth, maintains our revenues and protect our middle class.
-And mostly importantly, a tax bill that restores our full state and local tax deductions.
+I am committed to real tax relief that invests in growth, simplifies our tax code, maintains our revenues and protects our middle class.
+And most importantly, a tax bill that restores our full state and local tax deductions.

-I will work to find a truly bipartisan tax plan that strengthens our middle class and ensures New Jersey and the 11th district get a fair return on our federal tax dollars.
+I will continue to work to find a truly bipartisan tax plan that strengthens our middle class and ensures New Jersey and the 11th district get a fair return on our federal tax dollars.